mawieg/Clicks-Maximizer/README.md

 # Repository structure

 ```
-├── README.md                <- The top-level README for developers using this project.
+├── README.md                <- The top-level README for developers using this project
 │
-├── LICENSE                  <- Document containing the GNU General Public License.
+├── LICENSE                  <- Document containing the GNU General Public License
 |
 ├── Maximizing Clicks.pdf    <- Document outlining the idea and implementation of a clicks-
 │                               maximizing ad-bidding procedure for a UK-based programmatic